-- Identify and discuss the various responsibilities of a pianist/keyboardist in ministry. - 2.
-Play the piano for ministry services using simple accompaniments, including offertories. - 3.
+- 1. Identify and discuss the various responsibilities of a pianist/keyboardist in ministry. - 2.
+Play the piano for ministry services using simple accompaniments, including offertories and creative hymn playing techniques. - 3.
 Perform appropriate music for special occasions in ministry. - 4.
 Participate in an acceptable group and/or solo piano recital.